Tiiker1/taigrbot-old/README.md

 <h4>11.06.2024</h4>
 - modified github script to use database instead of json file<br>
 - modified imports on main script to support new github script<br>
+- updated ahelp command to include changes i made to rolemenu

 <h4>05.06.2024</h4>
 - modified buttons command with following changes:<br>